farzadoxo/directory-searcher/README.md

 # directory-searcher
-A application for mining data from directories 🗂
+A application for mining data from directories 🗂 (windows)